-Install Microsoft Edge on Debian 11
+Install Microsoft Edge Browser

-sudo apt install microsoft-edge-dev
+sudo apt install microsoft-edge-dev -y

-Launch Microsoft Edge on Debian 11
+How to Launch Microsoft Edge Browser

 To run Microsoft Edge, you can use the terminal command in your console:

-However, this isn’t practical, and you would use the following path on your Debian 11 desktop to open with the path: Activities > Show Applications > Edge.
-If you cannot find it, use the search function in the Show Applications menu if you have many applications installed.
+Alternatively, if you cannot find it, use the search function in the Show Applications menu if you have many applications installed.